Home Within a School

 City as Studio

 Studying in New York City, students in Product Design acquire a sophisticated understanding of how products are conceived, developed, and fabricated.
-Students form interdisciplinary design teams for semester-long studios in which they partner with industry sponsors for focused exploration on topics such as innovative uses for materials or packaging and presentation for point of sale.
-Internships with local offices such as Harry Allen & Associates, Movado Group, Bed, Bath & Beyond, and Martha Stewart Omnimedia let students to apply their growing skills to commercial projects.
+Students form interdisciplinary design teams for semester-long studios in which they partner with industry sponsors for focused exploration of topics such as innovative uses for materials or packaging and presentation for point of sale.
+Internships with local offices such as Harry Allen & Associates, Movado Group, Bed, Bath & Beyond, and Martha Stewart Omnimedia let students apply their growing skills to commercial projects.

 Through the year-long senior thesis program, Product Design students and faculty expand their commitment to social entrepreneurship through project-centered alliances with nonprofit and for-profit endeavors, government agencies, and specialist consultants.
 For one such project, senior Eddie Shao-Hsien Chiu created Mobee, an educational toy designed to improve the motor skills of young people with cerebral palsy.